ginnygu/project_1/README.md

 Notes on Game Structure

-A game that is easy to play and funny.
-I really liked the idea of a retro feel game and through some research I saw the possibilities that whack-a-mole gave.
+A game that is easy to play.
+I really liked the idea of a retro feel games and through some research, I saw the possibilities that whack-a-mole gave.
 I took this oportunity to create a game with humorous properties.
 I decided to add faces of the instructors to replace the moles.
 Math.floor and Math.random helps with the randomization to every hole and instructor's motion.
-Unlike the traditional game, this game will collect different amount of points based on the instructor using dataset.
-When the game ends through the timer, there's a win window that gives the players an oportunity to play again.
+Unlike the traditional game, this game will collect different amount of points based on the instructor you hit using dataset.
+When the game ends through the timer, there's a win window that gives the player their score and an oportunity to play again.

 The Making of Whack - the - Instructor